Phileosopher/toolbox/README.md

 - ~~strikethrough~~ for bad tools, with a clear explanation

 These icons are volatile out-of-the-box guesstimates, for several reasons:
-- If the specs on a computer are high enough (and they often are if the software is >5 years old), a multipurpose OS can run almost any software, even if it's an unlocked fridge running a sideloaded Linux on an SD card to run Windows 98 to run MS-DOS.
+- If the specs on a computer are high enough (and they often are if the software is >5 years old), a multipurpose OS can run almost any software, even if it's an unlocked fridge running a sideloaded SD card Linux in a Windows 98 container running MS-DOS.
 - Developers keep making new things for new technologies, so this is constantly becoming obsolete or adapting to new standards.
 From the time you read this, most of this toolbox is good for about 10 years.
 - Addon features have a funny way of becoming built-in features as everyone uses it, and built-in features will often become lobotomized to make something more efficient or profitable.
 Nothing is permanent.